 - i.
 We have obtained all information and explanations which to the best of our knowledge and belief were necessary for the purpose of the audit. - ii.
-The Organisation's Statement of Financial Position and the Comprehensive Income and Expenditure Statement are in agreement with the books of account. - iii.
 In our opinion, proper books of account have been kept by the company, so far as appears from our examination of those books.